csse-uoft/SNM-I/doc/src/content/docs/guides/api.md

 `need/:id` | PUT | Need form | Update the need with the specified ID using the information in the given form

 ## needSatisfier
+This section is for the [Admin section of the requirements](/reference/requirements/#admin).
+Particularly the ability to create and manage need satisfiers.
 Route | Method | Parameters | Action
 ---|---|---|---
 `needSatisfier` | POST | Need satisfier form | Create a need satisfier